Heart & Cardiac Services

-TAVI is a procedure designed to replace a diseased aortic valve.
-Transcatheter means we use a catheter (a small flexible and hollow tube) to place a new aortic valve in the heart.
-The TAVI procedure is done by making a small opening in an artery, then threading the catheter and the new valve into the heart.
-Until Transcatheter Aortic Valve Implantation (TAVI) was developed, the only solution to replace a diseased heart valve was open-heart surgery.
+A Transcatheter Aortic Valve Implantation (TAVI) is a procedure performed by an Interventional Cardiologist designed to replace a diseased aortic valve.
+Transcatheter means using a catheter (a small flexible and hollow tube) to place a new aortic valve in the heart.
+The Transcatheter Aortic Valve Implantation procedure is performed by making a small opening in an artery, then threading the catheter and the new valve into the heart.
+Until TAVI was developed, the only solution to replace a diseased heart valve was open-heart surgery.

-TAVI is a less invasive procedure than open-heart surgery and is a superior medical treatment for inoperable patients.
-A Cardiologist or Interventional Cardiologist is the doctor who will diagnose you with aortic stenosis, and if you have been diagnosed with severe aortic stenosis, you can discuss the opportunity of undergoing TAVI as treatment.
+TAVI is a less-invasive procedure than open-heart surgery and is a superior medical treatment for inoperable patients.
+A Cardiologist will diagnose you with Aortic Stenosis, and if you have been diagnosed with Severe Aortic Stenosis, you can discuss the opportunity of undergoing TAVI as treatment option.